Selecting Data

 Ordering and Limiting Results

-You can order the results using order by
+You can order the results using the order by

-To specify the ordering, you can use asc
+To specify the ordering, you can use the asc

 (ascending) or desc

-Here is how would order the tasks by duration (ascending):
+Here is how you could order the tasks by duration (ascending):

 select id, title, duration from task order by duration asc;